Spanish airlift of 1936: Dynamics

 The dynamics of troops transport is highly unclear.
 Before the first German Junkers joined the airlift, planes available to the Nationalists might have carried few hundred men.
 In July, during 102 round-trips there were 837 men transported.
 One author claims that once the Germans and Italians joined the operation, until August 5, there were 1,500 men transported.
-According to one scholar “by the week of 10–16 August”, Luftwaffe planes alone carried 2,853 soldiers and 7,9 tons of equipment, but another one claims that “fifteen thousand men crossed in ten days”.
+According to one scholar “by the week of 10–16 August”, German planes alone carried 2,853 soldiers and 7.9 tons of equipment, but another one claims that “fifteen thousand men crossed in ten days”.
 A popular synthesis maintains vaguely that “in just a few weeks, over 13,000 soldiers had crossed the Strait of Gibraltar”.
 Another historian claims that by middle of August there were already 15,000 troops on the peninsula, while one more author writes that 15,000 had been flown by the end of August.
 These estimates imply an extraordinarily high daily average and suggest that during some 40 days of September and October there were only a few thousand flown.
 Other works do not confirm that the airlift became much less intense after August.
-Luftwaffe data suggests a fairly stable rate of transport.
+German data suggests a fairly stable rate of transport.
 One source claims that in August there were 6,543 men flown during 353 missions, while in September the respective figures were 5,455 and 324.
 However, these figures are for Moroccan troops only.
+Some amateur sources provide monthly figures of 2,063 men (July), 8,453 (August), 9,732 (September) and 2,300 (October), with the total of some 23,000 men flown; for materiel the figures are 0 (July), 104 tons (August), 240 tons (September) and 17 tons (October).

 Command

 The operation was a complex and previously unheard of logistical undertaking, which involved refueling (purchase of fuel, transport, storage, pumping), repair and maintenance (staff, spare parts procurement, workshop availability, tools), handling of troops (transport, accommodation, assembly, waiting, onboarding and offboarding) and air-traffic management.
 None of the sources consulted provides information on command chain or division of duties.
 Some sources credit Alfredo Kindelán, who was nominated by Franco as the head of his air force on July 30, with the organisation and execution of the entire airlift.
 However, Kindelán spent the first days of the coup in Gibraltar before moving to Morocco.
 In early August he set up his headquarters in Seville.
 In his memoirs, Kindelán is not very eloquent and dedicates rather little attention to the airlift.
-Back in Germany, the Luftwaffe's logistics were co-ordinated by General Helmuth Wilberg.
+Back in Germany, the logistics were co-ordinated by General Helmuth Wilberg.
 The man to command the detachment sent to Spain was initially Major Alexander von Scheele, who was later followed by Colonel Walter Warlimont.
 The Italian air detachment was from the onset led by Colonel Ruggero Bonomi.
 However, both Scheele and Bonomi commanded entire air fleets, sent by both dictators to Spain, including bombing and fighter operations over the peninsula.
 The officer commanding the German share of the airlift operation was Rudolf Freiherr von Moreau.